QuickBooks Time Review: Pros, Cons, and Features

 For example, I was able to schedule three separate five-hour shifts for the same person with no warning.
 In fact, I was able to schedule the same person for a shift from 8:00 a.m. to 4:00 p.m. and from 1:00 p.m. to 8:00 p.m. the same day — no warning, no flag.

 To me, that makes it far too easy to make mistakes, which can snowball into incorrect overtime pay calculations, payroll issues, and even noncompliance risks.
-Other apps, like Homebase and Buddy Punch, offer strong conflict resolution and plenty of warnings around overtime and other scheduling issues.
+Other apps, like Buddy Punch, offer strong conflict resolution and plenty of warnings around overtime and other scheduling issues.

 As an employee, you can view your schedule on the web version of QuickBooks Time and in the QuickBooks Workforce mobile app.